anyav77/e15/independent-study/README.md

 ![Streaming on-demand video using AWS](https://d1.awsstatic.com/products/cloudfront/VOD%20Architecture%20CloudFront.aa3cb2ec3a8660b42f90072c60672a52d9c357a6.png)

-FFmeg is an open source platform popular among developers.
-It is used by the big brands like YouTube.
+FFmeg is an open-source platform popular among developers.
+It is used by big brands like YouTube.
 FFmeg offers downloadable code that can be installed on a hosting platform.
 >FFmpeg is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
 It supports the most obscure ancient formats up to the cutting edge.
 No matter if they were designed by some standards committee, the community or a corporation.
 It is also highly portable: FFmpeg compiles, runs, and passes our testing infrastructure FATE across Linux, Mac OS X, Microsoft Windows, the BSDs, Solaris, etc. under a wide variety of build environments, machine architectures, and configurations.
 <https://www.ffmpeg.org/about.html>

 ## Laravel Streaming Packages
-There is a number of Laravel packages related to video streaming.
+There are many Laravel packages related to video streaming.
 They roughly fall into these categories:

 1. Packages for FFmeg